Disclosure: I may receive commissions for purchases made through links in this post.

 These few minutes allow me to let go of bad days.
 Reset and recharge.

 A few moms schedule this time in the morning.
-A few fit it in before bed.
+A few busy moms fit it a few minutes in before bed.
 Others grab it at lunch break.

 Me?
 I do all 3.
 I am greedy like that 😉 Do what you can.

 If you need more ideas, I’ve compiled a list of 20 “me time ideas” when you have less than 30 minutes.

 5. Are you using a method of homeschool that works with you, not against you?